ch0m5/Game-Design-Pillars/README.md

 Depending on what pillars are stablished, they also define how the development team must work, communicate, and cooperate to make sure the different game elements function in **harmony** even if the team is separated in different sectors and aspects of the game.

-On a production perspective, having clear Game Pillars define all concepts that must be settled during **pre-production** and consider every time a new design idea arises.
-Having strong Game Pillars that are handled during the prototyping stages secure that the game has a strong, solid base which can be built upon, adding details and implementing features with the available budget with clear goals in mind.
+On a production perspective, having clear Game Pillars help define all concepts that must be settled during **pre-production** and must be considered every time a new design idea arises.
+Having strong Game Pillars that are used as reference during the prototyping stages secure that the game has a solid base which can be built upon, adding details and implementing features in the production phase with clear goals in mind so budget and time isn't wasted.

 ## Existent Examples